martonbalazs/cli_util/README.md

 * rndmemitem [csv file] reads out entries of a .csv file (separated by ";" ) one by one at keypress.
 The lines are taken in a random order.
 I use this as a weekly test of fast memory items.
 An example for the ICAO spelling alphabet (abc.csv) and another one for the UK emergency phone numbers (uknumbers.csv) are included.

+* showiotop uses iotop to show if a process is using the disk much.
+I use it in my status bar as well as in cpucsekk above.
+Depending on iotop version, ~/.showiotop/showiotop_col.txt might need to be set as the column number for the process name.
+Only works ok if iotop is granted sudo access.
+Otherwise can set this column number to 0 and the script exits with no output.

+* topoftop shows the heaviest process if it uses more CPU than the threshold set in ~/.cpucsekk/cpucsekk.txt (this file is created if doesn't yet exist).
+I use this one as well in my status bar and in cpucsekk above.

 I'm no programmer, so please don't blame me on the quality of the code. :-)

 Licensed under GNU GPLv3.